nus-cs2103-AY1617S2/addressbook-level4/docs/UserGuide.md

 [comment]: # (@@author A0162011A)
 ### 3.6.
 Filter all tasks for a given keyword: `filter`

+As you list of tasks grows, you may find the need to filter your todo list to locate a particularly important task.
-Finds tasks whose names contain any of the given keywords.<br>
+`filter` allows you to finds tasks whose names or tags contain any of the given keywords.<br>
 Format: `filter/list/find [KEYWORDS] [/tag] [/name]`

 > * The search is case insensitive. e.g `hans` will match `Hans`